 The logic is simple enough.
-When you’re in a decision making position you’re expected to make decisions.
+After all, when you’re recruited into a senior decision-making position, it’s only natural you’ll be expected to make decisions.
 Trouble is, every day managers all over Australia – and the world – struggle to actually do it, putting things off for all manner of reasons and generally erring on the side of procrastination and compromise.
 Even at a micro level, managerial indecision like this can have a significant impact on the bottom line.
 But when you extrapolate it to an entire economy, well, the impact is potentially seismic.

 One problem.
 Many causes.

 A raft of factors can trigger a lack of confident decision making in a workplace.
-In some instances it might be personality related, something which can have ramifications all the way back to your recruitment and talent identification processes.
+In some instances, it might be personality related, something which can have ramifications all the way back to your executive recruitment, talent identification and HR processes.
 While in other situations it can be connected to external forces such as the working environment or corporate culture managers find themselves operating within each day.

 - Failing to prioritise or delegate correctly – no matter how good a decision-maker may be, they can’t decide everything every time.
 Whether it’s done intuitively, or they’ve learned strategies to help them over the years, the most effective managers are typically adept at prioritising what they really need to take care of themselves – and delegating what they don’t to others.

 - Too much information – when we get overloaded it’s easy for our decision making to become bogged down as we struggle to process everything.
 The reality is too many options and opinions can be just as dangerous as not having enough.
 While it’s easy to assume that if we go through every conceivable scenario, and leave no stone unturned, we’ll be certain to make the right decision, more often than not we simply become overwhelmed.
 It’s why one of the greatest managerial skills lies in being able to filter the information you really need from that which is superfluous.